About the program

 - Social Competencies – Decision-making, conflict resolution, building friendships, and avoiding negative peer pressures

 - Positive Identity – Self-esteem, purpose and positive view

 These internal asset categories are associated with positive youth development like succeeding in school, maintaining good health, valuing diversity, and avoiding risk behaviors.

 Since BCM covers the majority of the cost and the logistics/equipment, the main youth agency commitment is staff time.
-Besides the weeklong expedition itself, there is a day of training and pre-trip activities.
-Do not underestimate the time it takes to follow up with the youth regarding paperwork and to organize outings.
+Besides the weeklong expedition itself, there is a day of training and two pre-trip activities.
+It can take considerable time to recruit students, and to follow up with them regarding paperwork and to organize outings.